 Question Formation and Analysis

-In this sequence of assignments, we will explore fundamental issues arising in Science and Technology Studies.
+In this sequence of assignments we will examine issues regarding living through technology.
 The goals of this assignment are:

 To form questions encouraging thoughtful analysis, writing and argument;